ticky/jessicastokes.net/_posts/2015-11-06-coming-out-as-trans.markdown

 categories: meta identity personal trans transgender
 ---

-It occurred to me recently that the letter I sent to my parents when I came out might be something other trans people might find useful.
-I'm going to post it here in the hopes that it's useful to someone.
+It occurred to me recently that I never shared the letter I sent to my parents when I came out.
+I'm going to post it here in the hopes that it's useful to other trans people.

 I sent this on the 23rd of July 2014 (and yes, if you follow the link, I livetweeted the walk to the post office 💜)